jeffmcfadden/genie_cli/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and open pull requests for new features or bug fixes.
-Make sure to follow the TDD workflow and include tests for new functionality.
+Make sure to follow the Genie workflow and include tests for new functionality.

 ## License